pallets/werkzeug/docs/wrappers.rst

 Request / Response Objects
 ==========================

-.. module:: werkzeug
+.. module:: werkzeug.wrappers

-You can import all these objects directly from :mod:`werkzeug`.
 The request and response objects wrap the WSGI environment or the return value from a WSGI application so that it is another WSGI application (wraps a whole application).

 How they Work
 =============